paddeaux/radian/README.md

 ### 4) Animation
 The tool has limited animation functionality.
 Currently the Matplotlib animate features are implemented to allow a Map animation showing each of the final points in the generated data set.
 The primary issue with this currently is the slow speed at which each frame of animation can be rendered.

-## Section X: Restaurant Name Distribution

-Restaurants of all shapes, types, and sizes appear all over the world.
-Cities will have collections of one-off, "Mom & Pop" spots, smaller chains of 2 or more restaurants as well as the franchises like McDonald's or Subway.
-In generating realistic random data, it will be helpful to observe the distribution of restaurants in order to mirror the distribution in the generated data.

-The `franchises.py` file does exactly this.
-It has functionality to query the OSM API (though this is a WIP) as well as .csv files containing data exported from OSM (using Overpass Turbo).
-The file has functions to analyze the names of restaurants and output the proportions of locations that are one off, chains (2 or more), and franchises (5 or more).
-* Interestingly, checking across 5 sepearate cities, Dublin, LA, Chicago, London, and New York, the proportion of once-off restaraunts and chains is about 9:1.
-More cities will be tested to further validate this proportion, it could be useful to also perform this analysis on smaller types of city, allowing perhaps for different "archetypes" of location to be generated.
-* This file will include a function that will generate a words dictionary with which to generate fake location names, and provide weights to these names later so that they appear on a correct proportion of locations, eg. 10% result in chains/franchises of fake restaurant names.

 ## Planned Functionality: